 Good cyber security works hand-in-hand with your IT (information technology) team.
 While the IT team works to install and maintain your operational technology (internet, WiFi, printers, email, software, etc.), the cyber security team works with them to protect those resources.

-Often, we hear IT teams express their relief that a separate cyber security team is onboard because they are not responsible for keeping up with the latest threats, vulnerabilities, etc. Many times, organizations falsely assume that their IT team performs cyber security.
+Often, we hear IT teams express their relief that a separate cyber security team is on board because they are not responsible for keeping up with the latest threats, vulnerabilities, etc. Many times, organizations falsely assume that their IT team performs cyber security.
 They may implement anti-virus or firewalls, but they likely are not fully implementing a security suite that will conduct threat hunting and continuous monitoring.

 Lastly, a vital role a cyber security team will fulfill is the implementation of updates and patching.
 This effort will often be very closely aligned with the IT team.
 The cyber security team keeps current on vulnerabilities and exploits that are discovered and is able to find solutions via patching or configuration changes that will eliminate or mitigate those vulnerabilities before they can be exploited.
 A county official may be a member of the Multi-State ISAC (MS-ISAC) and receive cyber security advisories but not know how to respond (i.e., implement the technical fix).
 A good cyber security team has a master list of all the software, hardware, equipment, etc., that an organization uses and will be able to ascertain if the organization has a vulnerability quickly.
 If so, they will work with the IT team to implement the solution.